September is National Preparedness Month! This year’s theme is “Prepare to Protect. Preparing for disasters is protecting everyone you love.”

 Do we offer equipment rentals?

-YES you need to be 16 or older to take this course.
+YES, we have lots of camping gear we can rent if you do not have your own equipment.
+You need to be 16 or older to take this course.

 Is it out doors?